Dyalog/ullu/docs/decision/index.md

 Fetches tests for RunTests to execute them.
 Fetches a namespace containing functions called test_*.

 # The tests
-The tests are categorised into the type of function/operator they are.
+The tests are categorised into the type of function/operator they are. (categorised according to the Language Reference by [help.dyalog.com](https://help.dyalog.com/latest/)
 - Primitive functions
     - Non Scalar Selector functions
     - Scalar Monadic Functions
-- Primitive operators

 ## Test Files